Dolnor/EAPD-Codec-Commander/README.md

 ### Changelog

 Feb 03, 2013 v2.1.1:
+- Add a workaround to jack sense loss after 2 PIO operations (use Apple - Sleep and tap any key after 5 seconds, jack sense should work thereafter).

 - Got rid of Platform Profiles as this function has little to no use